Homan13/my-portfolio/src/content/blog/masonic-kt-overturned-decision/index.md

 ### Last Minute Editing Update
 As I was editing this to go to publication, this [story](https://www.fromdarknesstolightblog.com/post/nero-is-getting-his-fiddle-ready-gekt) came across my desk.
 Stay tuned for either updates here, or for a new article depending on how this all shakes out.

+As usual, thank you for reading.
+These thoughts are my own, and in no way represent the official thoughts and statements of my employer, my automotive and Masonic affiliations.